pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - Every 30 minutes, there is a 25% chance for a Big Harvester to spawn.
 - Every 2 minutes, 2 Menaces, 1 Stingtail, 3 Spreaders, or 1 Shellback spawns.
 - During a swarm, defense objective, extraction, drillevator drilling, and waiting period for the drop pod in PE to arrive, every 15 seconds, 5 Grunts will spawn.
-- 5 different WaveSpawners activate for the entirety of the Escort Heartstone fight:
+- 6 different WaveSpawners activate for the entirety of the Escort Heartstone fight:
-  - Every 20 seconds, either 2 Goo Bombers, 2 Fire Bombers, 1 Oppressor, 5 Praetorians, or 5 Crawlers spawn.
+  - Every 20 seconds, either 2 Goo Bombers, 2 Fire Bombers, 1 Oppressor, 1 Praetorian, or 5 Crawlers spawn.
   - Every 15 seconds, either 5 Acidspitters, 5 Webspitters, 5 Mactera Spawn (50% veteran chance), or 3 Septics spawn.
-  - Every 30 seconds, either 2 Menaces, 2 Grabbers, 2 Shellbacks, 2 Stingtails, or 5 Stalkers spawn.
+  - Every 30 seconds, either 1 Menace, 2 Grabbers, 2 Stingtails, or 3 Stalkers spawn.
-  - Every 45 seconds, either 1 Arbalest, 1 Lacerator, 1 Bulk, 2 Glass Wardens, or 1 Gardener spawns.
+  - Every 45 seconds, either 1 Arbalest, 1 Lacerator, 2 Glass Wardens, or 1 Gardener spawns.
   - Every 60 seconds, either a Breeder or Drone Breeder spawns.
+  - Every 75 seconds, either 2 Shellbacks or a Bulk spawns.